 Amy is a social entrepreneur who holds an MBA and an Honours degree in psychology – she is frustrated by traditional models which no longer fit our modern society, and is passionate about social justice, gender equality and redefining business practices in accordance with the triple bottom line.

 Amy recognised a need for businesses to look at a new flexible way of operating which meets the needs and celebrates the values of women, and Harvest Fair was created to explore this very concept.
-Amy’s experience in working with family carers in disability, aged care and chronic conditions brings an understanding of the needs that Harvest Fair can meet with our product and service.
+Amy’s experience in working with family carers and people across disability, aged care and chronic conditions brings an understanding of the needs that Harvest Fair can meet with our product and service.

-Amy was the proud 2017 winner of the Women in Innovation SA Award for the category of Women’s Initiative in Business for Harvest Fair.
+Amy was the proud 2017 winner of the Women in Innovation SA Award in the category of Women’s Initiative in Business for Harvest Fair.

 Feel free to connect with Amy on LinkedIn